Yasmineral/bowling-challenge-2/README.md

 # Bowling Challenge - take 2
-Re-visiting the bowling challenge with adapted javascript logic and a front-end using jQuery.
+Re-visited the bowling challenge with adapted javascript logic and a front-end using jQuery.

 ## The rules